 I want to stress that you must file for this tax refund every year.
 If you fail to file one year, there is no way to file later for a back tax refund.
 I created this website because I don’t want Arizona seniors to miss that deadline and give up money that rightfully belongs to them.

 I have discussed the qualifications to receive a state property tax refund elsewhere on this site, but I will state again that you must live in a rental property that is assessed property tax for the full year.
-Your name must appear on the lease as a responsible party, and you must meet specific income guidelines to receive these tax benefits for senior citizens only.
+Your name must appear on the lease as a responsible party, and you must meet the specific age and income guidelines to receive these tax benefits for senior citizens only.

 It’s also important to note that you cannot file for this tax refund if you receive Section 8 or receive other housing subsidies.
 If you live in low-income housing or someone else is responsible for paying most or all of your rent, there’s a good chance that you won’t qualify to receive a refund for property taxes included in those rental payments.

-The filing deadline for these tax benefits for senior citizens is typically April 15 of each year, which coincides with the deadline to file federal and state income taxes.
+The filing deadline for these tax benefits for senior citizens is typically April 15 of each year, which coincides with the deadline to file individual federal and state income taxes.
 During the unusual tax season of 2019/2020 the deadline to file was extended to July 15 due to the coronavirus pandemic and for another unusual tax season of 2020/2021 the deadline to file was extended to May 17 also due to the coronavirus pandemic; however, the deadline for 2021/2022 was on April 18, 2022, so it’s important to watch for updates from the state to make sure that you don’t miss your chance to get some of your property tax money back.
 The deadline for filing for your property tax refund credit at the end of 2022 falls on Saturday, April 15, in 2023 so you will have until Monday, April 17.
-I suggest you prepare your paperwork early and get it in the mail weeks ahead of the deadline, ensuring that you will receive your refund if qualified.
+I suggest you prepare your paperwork early and get it in the mail weeks ahead of the date set for the deadline, ensuring that you will receive your refund if qualified.